Early Quantum Theory | General Chemistry 1

 Quantization of energy

-In 1900, Max Planck proposed that the energy of light can only have certain values.
-A quantum is the smallest amount of energy that can be emitted or absorbed as electromagnetic radiation
+In 1900, Max Planck proposed the idea that energy is quantized, meaning it can only exist in discrete, specific amounts called quanta.
+A quantum is the smallest quantity of energy that can be emitted or absorbed in the form of electromagnetic radiation.

 Energy E of a single quantum (in J):